ghiridhars/parayanam_app/README.md

      - Name and category badge
      - Line range with total count
      - Paragraph range with total count (marked with ¶ symbol)
+     - Chapter range with total count (marked with ch symbol)
      - Punch-in timestamp
    - **Delete individual readers**:
      - Click the red delete icon on any reader card